 Bone broth is also an amazing source of gelatin which contains glutamic acid, a substance that can promote a healthy mucosal lining in the stomach.
 This helps the body absorb more nutrients from our food.
-When our intestines are constantly inflamed it can be a great environment for disease to grow.
+When our intestines are constantly inflamed it can be an ideal environment for disease to grow.
 The broth, along with healing herbs, can help prevent this.
 The inulin in burdock roots is a great example as it promotes growth of beneficial bacteria and reduces inflammation.
-A lot of the herbs I work with are known as tonic herbs, which basically means they must be taken everyday to have an effect on the body.
+A lot of the herbs I work with are known as tonic herbs, which means they must be taken everyday to have an effect on the body’s system.
 Adding them to a daily bone broth ritual helps with this practice.
-One of the main reasons I work with food medicine is because we’ve all become so detached from what we use to fuel our bodies we’ve forgotten it’s there to nourish and heal.
+One of the main reasons I work with food medicine is because we’ve all become so detached from what we use to fuel our bodies that we’ve forgotten it’s there to nourish, repair and heal.

 A word on beef selection...